Eschatologue/CM_wiki/docs/class/paladin/crown.md

 ### Level 3: Champion Challenge

-When you take the Attack action, you can use your Channel Divinity to issue a challenge that compels other creatures to do battle with you.
+When you take the :rsc-a: **Attack** action, you can use your Channel Divinity to issue a challenge that compels other creatures to do battle with you.
 Each creature of your choice that you can see within 30 feet of you must make a Wisdom saving throw.
-On a failed save, a creature can't willingly move more than 30 feet away from you, and has Disadvantage on attack rolls against creatures other than you.
+On a failed save, a creature can't willingly move more than 30 feet away from you, and has :d20-disadv: Disadvantage on attack rolls against creatures other than you.

 This effect ends on the creature after 1 minute, and ends early if you have the Incapacitated condition, die, or if the creature is more than 30 feet away from you.

 ### Level 3: Turn the Tide

-As a Bonus Action, you can bolster injured creatures with your Channel Divinity.
+As a :rsc-b: Bonus Action, you can bolster injured creatures with your Channel Divinity.
 Each creature of your choice that can hear you within 30 feet of you regains hit points equal to 1d6 + your Charisma modifier (minimum of 1).

 ### Level 7: Aura of Allegiance